Useful information

 Electricity

 Electricity AC in the Czech Republic is 230 volts.
 Neither current nor plug sizes are the same around the world.
-If you discover on arrival that an electrical device has a different plug to those used in this country, adapters are readily available.
+If you discover on arrival that an electrical device has a different plug than those used in this country, adaptors are readily available.

 Smoking

 The Czech Republic has adopted a law limiting smoking.
 One of the main points is a ban on smoking in public places (on platforms, at stops, at the railway station, on public transport and in places of entertainment).
-Restaurant owners must provide an area for non-smokers (either a separate room or hours when smoking is not permitted and food is served).
-Tobacco based products cannot be sold to youngsters under 18 years of age.
+Restaurant owners must provide an area for non-smokers (either a separate room or hours when smoking is not permitted when food is served).
+Tobacco-based products cannot be sold to people under 18 years of age.